 Although Christians account for under 5 percent of Taiwan’s population, the spirit of Christmas seems to grow more and more every year.
 And nothing rings in the season quite like a Christmas parade!
 If you happen to be on the island for the season and need your fix, we suggest hitting the aptly named Christmasland “Merry Balloon” parade in New Taipei City.
 Christmasland is a relatively new development and so the event schedule varies by year, but be sure to connect to a Loci Amica local guide for event details, as December approaches.

 Hanxi Mazu’s Eighteen Villages Celebration Parade – 3rd Lunar Month (mid-April)

 Last but not least we wrap up this annual parade schedule with the Taichung Mazu International Festival’s pilgrimage which concludes at the Dajia Mazu Temple into what is known as the Eighteen Villages Celebration Parade.
 In fact, the finale is the crown of what is considered to be one of the Top 5 Annual Events in Taiwan, so it makes sense that it rounds out this list of the best parades.
 The exact date of the finale varies by the year (typically mid-April) so be sure to connect to a Loci Amica guide for exact details and for some up-close local access to the entire pilgrimage.
-Download the Loci Amica app here.
+Click here to view all the exciting Taiwan Tours.